deuch/css-loader/README.md

 ## Setup

-Add the CSS file to your project and add the link to the file:
+Add the CSS files to your project and add the link to the file:

 ```html
 <link rel="stylesheet" href="path/to/css-loader.css">